containers/crun/crun.1.md

 additional id specified in the files `/etc/subuid` and `/etc/subgid` is automatically added starting with ID 1.

+# CGROUP v1

+Support for cgroup v1 is deprecated and will be removed in a future release.

 # CGROUP v2

 **Note**: cgroup v2 does not yet support control of realtime processes and